 What if My Loved One Died Without a Will?

 If a person does not have a will, their estate will be intestate.
 Simply put, intestate means the person does not have a will and intestate succession will occur.
 Intestate succession has very strict and complex rules that must be followed.
 If you have questions about what takes place during intestate succession, contact us to speak with our experienced attorney.
 Intestate estates should be avoided if possible.
 They can potentially cost much more in tax and legal fees due to their complex natures.

 A living will is a document by which a competent adult can control decisions relating to his or her own medical care if he or she has an end-stage medical condition or is permanently unconscious.
 In order to fully understand what a living will should include, seek the advice of a knowledgeable estate planning attorney.

 The importance of a will cannot be understated.
 If you're ready to create yours, reach out to us at McKelvey Law Offices, LLC.
-We'll set you up with a free consultation.
+We'll set you up with a consultation.
 From our office in Johnstown, Pennsylvania, we are proud to serve clients throughout the area, including those in Somerset, Altoona, Indiana, and Pittsburgh.